emberjs/guides/source/object-model/enumerables.md

 ## Use of Observable Methods and Properties

-In order for Ember to observe when you make a change to an enumerable, you need to use special methods that `Ember.Enumerable` provides.
+In order for Ember to observe when you make a change to an enumerable, you need to use special methods that `MutableArray` provides.
 For example, if you add an element to an array using the standard JavaScript method `push()`, Ember will not be able to observe the change, but if you use the enumerable method `pushObject()`, the change will propagate throughout your application.